‘This Is Us’ Star Milo Ventimiglia Says Fans ‘Won’t See What’s Coming’ For Jack Pearson In Season 3

 Ahead of Ventimiglia’s interview with the entertainment site, his This Is Us co-stars Mandy Moore and Justin Hartley described their characters’ Season 3 arcs, with Moore saying “Early days courtship,” and Hartley saying, “Discovery, self-aware and danger.”

 Milo Ventimiglia pointed out that This Is Us viewers have only seen glimpses of 36 hours of Jack Pearson’s life in the prior 36 episodes of the series.
 But he hinted that some major revelations about Jack’s past that will play out in Season 3.
-Ventimiglia told Gold Derby:
+Ventimiglia told Gold Derby the following.

 “What we’re diving into for the third season, it’s gonna be things that man, his family had no idea about him.
 I think it’s really going to deepen that love.
 It’s like, ‘Wow, here’s the man who just wants his family to see the best and know the best and feel that love all the time,’ but Dad went through some pretty rough times.”